What Makes an Effective Infrared Black & White Photograph

 Monochrome London: A Black & White Photography Tour with Tips for Capturing the City

-Black and white photography has a timeless power that strips a scene down to its essentials — light, shadow, shape, and texture.
-In the urban landscape, where distractions are everywhere, monochrome simplifies the chaos and draws attention to architecture, contrast,…
+Why London Works So Well for Black and White Photography Black and white photography has a timeless power that strips a scene down to its essentials — light, shadow, shape, and texture.
+In the urban landscape, where distractions are everywhere,…

 After 10 Years, Snapseed Gets a Major Update with Version 3.0